 Since 2002, the RHYTAG project has been building community and engaging youth with the community at large using theatre as the artistic tool to inspire awareness and discussion of youth ideas, issues and concerns.
 This project brings diverse populations of Vancouver youth together with professional theatre artists in the collaborative creation and performance of new plays for public audiences every year.
+The plays feature talkback sessions and youth support through Vancouver Coastal Health.
+Post-show workshops are available to promote further dialogue about topics addressed in the play.

 “I find the writing process rewarding.
 Being able to out ideas and issues that I feel are relevant into a play and actually having these ideas acted out on stage is an amazing experience for a youth, especially during an age when many feel their voices are not heard.” – Ljudmila Petrovic